-Additionally, as the case of historical ethnic conflict suggests, the observed association between historical ethnic borders and contemporary conflict may be governed by omitted geographical, institutional, cultural, linguistic, historical, and ethnic factors.
-Finally, given the historical nature of the measure of ethnic borders, as well as the fact that ethnic borders are potentially soft and fuzzy, the main independent variable in our analysis may be mismeasured.
-This would suggest that the association between historical ethnic borders and contemporary conflict based on ordinary least squares may be biased.
+Finally, as the previous case suggests, the observed association between historical ethnic borders and contemporary conflict may be governed by omitted geographical, institutional, cultural, linguistic, historical, and ethnic factors.

 Our empirical analysis exploits several strategies to mitigate potential concerns regarding the role of reverse causality, omitted variables, and mismeasurement in the observed association between historical ethnic borders and contemporary conflict in Africa.
 As formalized in (1), our first strategy is to control for an extensive set of observables: (i) we account for country fixed-effects, and thus for any unobservable time-invariant characteristics at the country level.
 Specifically, accounting for country fixed-effects mitigates concerns that our analysis reflects countries' geography, (colonial) history, institutions or culture.
 Moreover, it ensures that the observed association is driven more by local (cell-level) characteristics than by global (country- or regional-level) ones. (ii) We account for ethnicity fixed-effects and thus for any unobservable time-invariant characteristics at the ethnicity level.
 In particular, by accounting for ethnic fixed-effects, we ensure that our results are not driven by any characteristics of the ethnicities inhabiting a cell. (iii) We account for a large set of geographical and climatic characteristics of each cell that may be correlated with both the existence of historical borders and contemporary conflict.
-Importantly, we control for key drivers of population density, ethnic diversity and economic development and thus indirectly for their effect on conflict.
+Importantly, we control for key drivers of population density, ethnic diversity, trade, and economic development and thus indirectly for their effect on conflict.
 Specifically, we account for a cell's absolute latitude, longitude, elevation above sea level, temperature and precipitation, caloric and agricultural suitability.

 Additionally, in our main empirical analysis we follow an instrumental variable approach based on the potential location of historical ethnic borders.
 In particular, as shown in Appendix B and as suggested by the theoretical literature, in a homogeneous world, in which ethnicities do not differ in their geographical, institutional, cultural, linguistic, historical, and ethnic characteristics, the theoretical location of ethnic borders generates a Voronoi partition of the world.
 I.e., ethnic borders partition the world in such a way that an ethnicity's homeland contains all locations that are closer to its center of gravity compared to that of any other.
 Based on these results, we create measures of the location, length and number of potential borders in each grid cell as predicted by the borders of the Voronoi regions generated by the centroids of historical ethnic homelands in Africa.
-Importantly, as further explained in the following subsection, these measures of potential ethnic borders are, at least in theory, orthogonal to any grid cell characteristics.
-In fact, as we show in section 4.2, they strongly predict historical ethnic borders and this association is remarkably unaffected as we account for a battery of geographic and climatic covariates.20 Furthermore, we account for other sources of conflict identified in the literature.
-In particular, we control for the presence of diamonds, minerals, oil, cities, and capitals, as well as cell's distances to these sources of conflict.
+Importantly, as further explained in the following subsection, these measures of potential ethnic borders are, at least in theory, orthogonal to any grid cell characteristics, which is our unit of analysis.
+In fact, as we show in section 4.2, they strongly predict historical ethnic borders and this association is remarkably unaffected as we account for a battery of geographic and climatic covariates.23 These results are robust to the selection conflict that persisted in the same geographical area.
+Simultaneously, ethnic borders may have formed in locations where conflict took place.
+Thus, historical ethnic conflict would be a potentially omitted variable in our analysis potentially biasing the estimate upwards.
+Similarly, historical trade between ethnicities may have occurred at locations that became borders and improved ethnic relations permanently.
+Thus, omitting historical trade could potentially downward bias the OLS estimate.
+Likewise, if historical ethnic borders had low population densities in the past, which may have persisted to the contemporary era, they may have lower levels of conflict than non-border locations, which would also potentially downward bias the OLS estimate.